pipeforce/pipeforce.github.io/docs/api/commands.md

 ## event.send
 ----------
-Sends a new event to inform listeners in pipelines.
+Sends a new event to inform listeners in pipelines and microservices.

 [Try online.](https://try.pipeforce.org/#/commandform?command=event.send)